zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

    The Visual Builder Studio console opens in a new browser tab.
 When you first log in, you see the Welcome page with a link to an introductory video, along with a news feed of additional screens.
 Close **X** to dismiss the news feed and expand your work area.
    ![](./images/vbs_home.png)

-   You are on the Organization page in the Projects tab, but before you can create a project, you'll need to connect your VB Studio instance to an OCI account.
+   You are on the Organization page in the Projects tab, but before you can create a project, you'll need to connect the VB Studio instance to an OCI account in order to access resources.

 ## **Task 3:** Set Up the OCI Account

-To connect VB Studio to Oracle Cloud Infrastructure (OCI) resources such as VMs for builds and storage buckets for project data, you need to set up the OCI account with a dedicated compartment and a separate Identity and Access Management (IAM) user.
+To connect VB Studio to Oracle Cloud Infrastructure (OCI) resources such as VMs for builds and storage buckets for project data, you need to set up your OCI account with a dedicated compartment and a separate Identity and Access Management (IAM) user.
 This allows you to organize VB Studio resources better because they aren't mixed with your other resources.

 1. Create a separate compartment to host VB Studio resources: